Free-LLM/free-llm.github.io/threat-model.md

 Security in the Free LLM Network is **defense-in-depth**, not absolute.
 The threat model favors transparency, explicit trade-offs, and incremental hardening over centralized control.
+### 5.6 Compromised Trusted Agent

+**Threat:** A previously trusted agent begins returning bad results or is taken over by an attacker.

+**Mitigations:**
+- Rapid trust revocation and credential rotation
+- Continue spot validation of trusted agents
+- Signed descriptor changes trigger re-verification
+- Quarantine and require re-registration after incidents

+---

+### 5.7 Registration Abuse

+**Threat:** An adversary attempts to obtain many trusted credentials or forges signals.

+**Mitigations:**
+- Manual or semi-automated vetting for initial issuance
+- Rate limiting and abuse detection in issuance workflow
+- Short-lived credentials with rotation and audit trails
+- Require provenance for signed binaries/configuration